-Massaging your abdomen may help relax the muscles that support the bladder and intestines, and thereby encourage bowel motility for easy defecation.
+Massaging your abdomen may help relax the muscles and thereby encourage bowel motility.
 This therapy can prove particularly useful when dietary and exercise measures fail to relieve constipation.
-A gentle tummy rub can also reduce the generalized pelvic and abdominal discomfort associated with constipation.

-Massage your abdomen for 20 minutes at least once every morning for 2 weeks to notice a real difference.
-(3) This therapeutic intervention can reduce your reliance on medications and laxatives, which may be associated with adverse side effects.
+Massage your abdomen for 20 minutes at least once every morning for 2 weeks to notice an effect.
+(5) This therapeutic intervention can reduce your reliance on medications and laxatives, which may be associated with adverse side effects.

 Topical heat therapy can help alleviate constipation to some extent.
 You can either use a warm compress such as a heating pad or a hot water bottle for this purpose or simply take a warm bath.

 When you apply gentle heat to the abdomen, the heat travels through the skin to stimulate blood circulation and ease the tense muscles that control bowel activity.
-This, in turn, helps facilitate a smoother bowel movement and gastric emptying.
-Heat therapy works better if you do it after taking an oral medication or laxative for constipation.
+(7) This, in turn, helps facilitate a smoother bowel movement and gastric emptying.

-Malasana, also called the garland or squat pose helps to open up the pelvic floor and may aid in digestion.
+Malasana, also called the garland or squat, helps to open up the pelvic floor and may aid in digestion.

 How to do this pose: